 Have the correct amount of US dollars or Dominican pesos handy because your driver will likely not have change.

 If you bring any sort of bulky sporting equipment like windsurfing gear, expect to pay about US $10 extra.

 Important Local’s Tip:

 Print yourself out a map and get familiar with where you are going.
-Keep in mind we don’t have proper addresses like you may to be used to.
+Keep in mind we don’t have proper addresses like you may be used to.
 So, being alert could save you some time and drama.
 Don’t be afraid to speak up and let your driver know you are with the program.
 If coming at night, ask the driver to drive through Gasper Hernandez, not on the mountain road.
-The mountain road might take less time during the day, but is more dangerous at night.
+The mountain road might take less time during the day but is more dangerous at night.
 That being said, if you want to see some really beautiful countryside during the daylight hours, ask your driver to take you on the “Carretera Turistica” route through the mountains.

 Less Expensive/More Time Option

 Take the bus.
 You will have to do a little taxi hopping in addition to the bus ride, but it isn’t that big of a hassle and is pretty inexpensive.
 The buses are modern and comfortable and have toilets on board.
 They also have air conditioning that they like to keep cranked, so bring a sweater.
 No matter where you are from, you will probably be cold.
 Below you will find specific instructions on taking the bus from the Santo Domingo Airport to Cabarete Palm Beach Condos: